-Over the past ten years I, along with my sister, have cared for an ageing parent and have found our roles have shifted – with the parent now becoming the ‘child’.
-What this has highlighted for me is the importance of remaining both physically and mentally active.
-The phrase ‘use it or loose’ is now firmly fixed in my mind.
-I’ve now become very focused on keeping mentally and physically fit, and combined with an obsessive personality which pushes me along, I have my biggest hikes still to do over the next ten or so years.
+Over a ten year period I, along with my sister, cared for an ageing parent in her end of life phase that included her eventual passing at the the age of 92.
+What we both found was that our roles shifted – with the parent becoming the ‘child’ and with us providing the care that she did when we were young children.
+I watched as her mental and physical health declined and what this reinforced is the importance of remaining both physically and mentally active for as long as it’s possible with the phrase ‘use it or lose’ is now firmly fixed in my mind.
+I’ve now become very focused on keeping mentally and physically fit, and combined with an obsessive personality which pushes me along, I have my biggest hikes of my life still to do over the next ten or so years.

 Now as much as I don’t like to admit it I have slowed down as I’ve gotten older.
 While I was never the fastest hiker on the trail, I moved pretty quickly but these days younger hikers will typically outpace me, at least over the shorter distances.
 As I’ve aged my strength now lies in my stamina and mental toughness that allows me to power through most things any trail can throw at me.
 I have built up the ability to do big days, day in day out, and can maintain my pace and even speed up when going up hills.
 Going down hills is a different matter because my knees start telling me in no uncertain terms how unhappy they are on steep downhill sections.

 The other thing I’ve noticed as I’ve gotten older, is injuries that barely phased me when I was younger now definitely take longer to heal.
-The flip side of this is I know, down to the finest detail, how my body reacts to given situations so I can plan accordingly to minimise issues as far as it’s possible.
+The flip side of this is that I know, down to the finest detail, how my body reacts to given situations so I can plan accordingly, and react to any issues to minimise the impacts as far as it’s possible.

 The medical profession tells us that we should all be exercising on a regular basis, no matter what our age.
+While cardio exercise is crucial weight bearing exercise has become the panacea to a long and active life.
 As a form of physical exercise, hiking offers a number of health benefits and gets us outside and into nature.
 So whether you are into big hikes or not, it doesn’t really matter.
 What’s important is that as you get older you remain active and hit the trails on a regular basis and enjoy what you do.

 I’m mindful of the motto of the Ulysses Motorcycle Club which is ‘Grow Old Disgracefully’.
 In other words make the most of life and don’t let anyone tell you that you are too old to get out there and hike.